 Once you identify troubling behavior in your teen, it is important that you address the situation immediately.
 Remember the way you react to these types of situations plays a large role in how they choose to react.
 If you do nothing, they will continue to be out of control.
 If you react in an angry outburst, they are likely to respond in an angry way as well.
 Remember the goal is to restore peace within your family, relieve tensions, and get your teen on track to a happy, healthy, and successful life.

 Here are 3 tips for helping your teen calm down:

 - Lay down the law.
 Do not allow places in your expectations that are free for interpretation.
 You should set clear expectations and household rules for your teen to follow.
 With these expectations should come consequences when your child chooses not to follow your standards.
 If they are warned and well aware of the expectations pressed upon them, there is no room for argument later.
 Establishing boundaries is the first and most important step.

 - Communicate calmly.
 You should initiate a conversation with your teen about their troubling behavior.
 Ask them why they are acting out.
 You should definitely come at this conversation as a concerned parent.
 Never assume.
 Investigate and confirm that there are no other personal struggles going on, with friends, peers, or elsewhere.

-Solstice Residential Treatment Center is a residential program for teen girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+Solstice West is a residential program for teen girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
 This program provides three types of therapy: individual, group, and family therapy.
-Solstice Residential Treatment Center is dedicated to teaching young women how to incorporate healthy habits into their lives.
+Solstice Residential Treatment Center is dedicated to teaching teens how to incorporate healthy habits into their lives.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and healthy.
 We can help your family today!